 In addition to performing innovative arthritis-related nominees should demonstrate excellence in one or more of the following areas:

 - A notable impact furthering the mission of the Arthritis Foundation

 - An ability to open doors or mobilize volunteers in expanding the presence of the Arthritis Foundation

 - Partnership development in the area of mission and/or fundraising

 Nominated publications are evaluated based on the following criteria:

-- Significance (25%): The research is in alignment with the mission of the Arthritis Foundation, which is focused on finding a cure and championing the fight against arthritis and related diseases with life-changing information, advocacy, science and community.
+- Significance: The research is in alignment with the mission of the Arthritis Foundation, which is focused on finding a cure and championing the fight against arthritis and related diseases with life-changing information, advocacy, science and community.

-- Innovation (25%): The research challenges existing paradigms and presents an innovative hypothesis and/or addresses a research gap, accelerates translational research, removes barriers and/or catalyzes the development of the field of arthritis and related diseases.
+- Innovation: The research challenges existing paradigms and presents an innovative hypothesis and/or addresses a research gap, accelerates translational research, removes barriers and/or catalyzes the development of the field of arthritis and related diseases.
 The research develops or employs novel concepts, approaches, methods, tools and/or technologies.

 Nominations were peer reviewed by experts who did not have a conflict of interest.
-The prize was presented at the Arthritis Foundation’s Annual Meeting during the Evening of Honors program on November 3, 2016, in Denver.
-Travel support to the meeting was provided for a maximum of two members of the prize-winning team.
+The prize was presented at the Arthritis Foundation’s Annual Meeting during the Evening of Honors program on November 16-17, 2016, in Phoenix.